Optimizing Black-box Metrics with Iterative Example Weighting: Introduction

 \section{Introduction}

 In many real-world machine learning tasks, the evaluation metric one seeks to optimize is not explicitly available in closed-form.
-This is true for metrics that are evaluated through live experiments or by querying human users~\cite{tamburrelli2014towards, hiranandani2018eliciting, hiranandani2020fair}, or require access to private or legally-protected data \cite{awasthi+21}, and hence cannot be written as an explicit training objective.
+This is true for metrics that are evaluated through live experiments or by querying human users \cite{tamburrelli2014towards, hiranandani2018eliciting}, or that require access to private or legally protected data \cite{awasthi+21}, and hence cannot be written as an explicit training objective.
 This is also the case when the learner only has access to data with skewed training distribution or labels with heteroscedastic noise~\cite{huang2019addressing,jiang2020optimizing}, and hence cannot directly optimize the metric on the training set despite knowing its mathematical form.

-These problems can be framed as black-box learning tasks, where the goal is to optimize an unknown classification metric on a large (possibly noisy) training data, given access to evaluations of the metric on a small, clean validation sample.
-Our high-level approach is to adaptively assign weights to the training examples, so that the resulting weighted training objective closely approximates the black-box metric on the validation sample.
+These problems can be framed as black-box learning tasks, where the goal is to optimize an unknown classification metric on a large (possibly noisy) training data, given access to evaluations of the metric on a small, clean validation sample \citep{jiang2020optimizing}.
+Our high-level approach to these learning tasks is to adaptively assign weights to the training examples, so that the resulting weighted training objective closely approximates the black-box metric on the validation sample.
 We then construct a classifier by using the example weights to post-shift a class-probability estimator pre-trained on the training set.
 This results in an efficient, iterative approach that does not require any re-training.

-Indeed, example weighting strategies have been widely used to both optimize metrics and to correct for distribution shift, but prior works either apply to specialized forms of metric, label, or feature noise \cite{sugiyama2008direct, natarajan2013learning, patrini2017making}, or formulate the example-weight learning task as a difficult non-convex problem that is hard to analyze \cite{ren2018learning,zhao2019metric}.
+Indeed, example weighting strategies have been widely used to both optimize metrics and to correct for distribution shift, but prior works either handle specialized forms of metric or data noise~\cite{sugiyama2008direct, natarajan2013learning, patrini2017making}, formulate the example-weight learning task as a difficult non-convex problem that is hard to analyze \cite{ren2018learning,zhao2019metric}, or employ an expensive surrogate re-weighting strategy that comes with limited statistical guarantees~\cite{jiang2020optimizing}.
 In contrast, we propose a simple and effective approach to optimize a general black-box metric (that is a function of the confusion matrix) and provide a rigorous statistical analysis.